 How To Edit Your WordPress User Profile

-In this article, you will learn about editing your user profile.
+In this article, you will learn how to change your user profile in WordPress and configure optional personal details.

-We will also show you how to set up a biographical info box that will display on your blog in the “Author Archives” area and how to use this feature to better promote users who publish content on your blog or their business online.
+We will also show you how to create an information section that will automatically display in the “Author Archives” page of your site and how to use this feature to better promote an author or their business online.

-How To Edit Your User Details And Personal Settings In WordPress
+Editing Your User Profile And Personal Settings In WordPress

-On the far right-hand side of the Admin Toolbar is the Howdy, User Name section …
+On the far right-hand side in your admin area is the Howdy, User Name section …

-If you hover over this panel with your mouse it will expand with an image of your Gravatar, your name and username, and also links to your “Profile Screen” and a “Log Out” link …
+Hover over this area with your mouse and it displays your Gravatar image, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …

-Another way to access your user profile area from the dashboard menu is to go to Users > Your Profile …
+Alternatively, to access your user profile screen using the main navigation menu, go to Users > Your Profile …

-The Profile screen contains various subsections that allow you to view and edit information about your WordPress user account.
+The Profile section contains various subsections that allow you to view and edit information about your WordPress user account.

 - Personal Options